Handling Missingness, Failures, and Non-Convergence in Simulation Studies: A Review of Current Practices and Recommendations: Case study

 \section{Case study}

-We will now illustrate the impact of different approaches to handling missingness in simulation studies using a real example. \citet{Carter2019} conducted a simulation study to compare the performance of methods to adjust for publication bias in meta-analysis.
-They considered seven promising methods and aimed for a neutral comparison under simulation conditions that might occur in psychological research.
-The simulation study employed a fully factorial design of effect size (4) $\times$ between-study heterogeneity (3) $\times$ number of studies (4) $\times$ publication bias (3) $\times$ and questionable research practices (QRPs) (3) factors, resulting in 432 unique conditions.
+We illustrate the impact of different approaches to handling missingness using the simulation study by \citet{Carter2019}, which compared seven methods for adjusting for publication bias in meta-analysis.
+The simulation study employed a fully factorial design of effect size (4) $\times$ between-study heterogeneity (3) $\times$ number of studies (4) $\times$ publication bias (3) $\times$ and questionable research practices (QRPs) (3) factors, resulting in 432 unique conditions with 1000 simulation repetitions in each.
 The methods were compared on type I error rate, power, root mean squared error, bias, and confidence interval coverage performance measures.
 However, the study was substantially complicated by four methods (\textit{p}-curve, \textit{p}-uniform, trim-and-fill, and the 3 parameter selection model) showing high rates of non-convergence in certain conditions.
 For example, for one condition, the \textit{p}-curve/uniform methods failed to converge 77\% of the time, making interpretation of the performance particularly difficult.

-In the context of our literature review, the simulation study would rank amongst the best-reported simulation studies; \citet{Carter2019} provided per method-condition non-convergence rates, clearly stated that the computed performance measures were based on case-wise deletion, acknowledged the limitations due to non-convergence, and openly shared code and data for reproducing their results (\url{https://osf.io/rf3ys/}).
+In our literature review, the simulation study would rank among the best-reported studies; \citet{Carter2019} provided per method-condition non-convergence rates, clearly stated that the performance measures were based on method-wise deletion, acknowledged method limitations due to non-convergence, and openly shared code and data for reproducing their results (\url{https://osf.io/rf3ys/}).
 In the following, we will use these data to reanalyze their simulation study.